ceph/ceph/doc/radosgw/s3select.rst

 an S3 object that is several GB in size.
 The following query performs this
 extraction: ``select customer-id from s3Object where age>30 and age<65;``

-Without the use of s3select, the whole S3 object must be retrieved from an OSD via RGW before the data is filtered and extracted.
+Without the use of S3 Select, the whole S3 object must be retrieved from an OSD via RGW before the data is filtered and extracted.
 Significant network and CPU overhead are saved by "pushing down" the query into radosgw.